Cases of Intergroup Tensions and Conflicts in Malaysia

 a.
 Moving the map

 i.
-By using the map view toolbar: In the upper-left corner of the map view, the view toolbar lets you zoom in, zoom out, pan the view and select data points.
-Use the map view toolbar to navigate the map.
+By using the map view toolbar: In the upper-left corner of the map view, the view toolbar lets you zoom in, zoom out, and return to the default view.
+Click on the ▶ button in the toolbar to pan to different areas of the map or highlight a custom selection of data points.

 ii.
-By using your cursor: You may also click and drag your cursor to move around the map and double click on the area that you want to focus on to zoom in.
+By using your cursor: You may also click and drag your cursor to move around the map (adjust settings in the toolbar) and double click on the area that you want to focus on to zoom in.

 b.
 Viewing the tooltip